 When you are ready to invest, you can choose between making a lump sum investment and/or making regular or ad hoc contributions throughout the tax year.

-Here are a few examples of the types of assets that can be held within a Stocks and Shares ISA:
+Here are a few examples of the types of assets you can have in a Stocks and Shares ISA:

 1. Individual Stocks and Shares: A share is a unit of ownership in a public company.
 When you buy a share, you own a small unit of a public company.
 For example, if you buy a share in Apple Inc., you will become a part-owner of Apple.
 If Apple performs well, you will benefit from its success.
 If it does not, you may lose some money.
 Shares are also called equities or stocks.